jboss-developer/jboss-eap-quickstarts/jts/README.md

 The example uses Java Transaction Service (JTS) to propagate a transaction context across two Container-Managed Transaction (CMT) EJBs that, although deployed in separate servers, participate in the same transaction.
 In this example, one server processes the Customer and Account data and the other server processes the Invoice data.

-The code base is essentially the same as the [cmt](../cmt/README.md) quickstart, however in this case the <code>InvoiceManager</code>
-has been separated to a different deployment archive to demonstrate the usage of JTS.
+The code base is essentially the same as the [cmt](../cmt/README.md) quickstart, however in this case the `InvoiceManager` has been separated to a different deployment archive to demonstrate the usage of JTS.
 You can see the changes in the following ways:

 1. `cmt/src/main/java/org/jboss/as/quickstarts/cmt/ejb/InvoiceManagerEJB.java` has been moved to `application-component-2/src/main/java/org/jboss/as/quickstarts/cmt/jts/ejb/InvoiceManagerEJB`